Liverpool Hope Logo Liverpool Hope Logo

 A number of University staff are trained and informed in preparation for, and response to emergency incidents.
 On rare occasions it may be necessary to dynamically act on information, and react to incidents outside, securing doors, and guiding people to shelter inside.
 To be better informed on these measures, ACT for Education Training is available to all staff via staff development.

-A University working group has been preparing procedures for compliance with the Terrorism Protection of Premises Bill (to be enacted as soon as parliamentary time allows).
+The University is currently preparing procedures for compliance with the Terrorism (Protection of Premises) Act, 2025.
 Staff will be provided with information on procedures and requirements under the act, during induction, during training and in procedural documents, including new measures beyond ‘Stay Safe Principles’ on how to keep people safe.

 Fieldwork and international travel incidents